lucasmrdt/pdf-sanitizer/README.md

 ## Contributing

-- [x] Test on mac
 - [ ] Test on windows

-Fell free to add more usefull features, test it and report issues.
+Fell free to add more useful features, test it and report issues.

 ## Support